ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Outlook

-Wild Indigo Duskywing is an adaptable species which is found throughout most of eastern North America, from southwest Ontario and southern Minnesota in the north to central Texas and northern Florida in the south.
+Wild Indigo Duskywing is an adaptable species which is found throughout most of eastern North America, from southwest Ontario and southern Minnesota to central Texas and northern Florida.

 Wild Indigo Duskywing appears able to re-colonize new plantings of crown vetch with some ease, so that local extinctions may be balanced with new occurrences.
 The species occurs in uncommon ‘barrens’ habitats, but also adapts to previously disturbed areas.
-Climate warming should not drastically affect the status of this species in Massachusetts, but may allow it to move further north in northern New England.
+Climate warming should not drastically affect the status of this species in Massachusetts, but may allow it to have a larger third brood and to move further north in northern New England.

 literature cited